Port Arthur massacre (Australia): Toll booth murders and carjacking

+Bryant went to his car and drove towards the exit from the historical site.
 Ahead of him were Nanette Mikac and her children, Madeline, 3, and Alannah, 6.
 Nanette was carrying Madeline, and Alannah was running slightly ahead.
 By this point, they had run approximately 600 m from the car park.
 Bryant opened his door and slowed down.
 Mikac moved towards the car, apparently thinking he was offering help.
 Bryant stepped out of the car, and told Nanette Mikac to get on her knees.
 She did so, and Bryant fatally shot her in the temple.
 He then fatally shot Madeline and Alannah.

-Bryant drove up to the toll booth, where there were several vehicles, and blocked a 1980 BMW 7 Series owned by Mary Rose Nixon.
+Bryant drove up to the toll booth at the exit of the historical site, where there were several vehicles, and blocked a 1980 gold BMW 7 Series owned by Mary Rose Nixon.
 Inside were Nixon, driver Russell James Pollard and passengers Helene and Robert Graham Salzmann.
 An argument with Robert Salzmann ensued, and Bryant took out his rifle and fatally shot him.
 Pollard emerged from the BMW and moved towards Bryant before being fatally shot in the chest.
 Bryant then moved to the BMW and fatally shot Nixon and Helene Salzmann before removing them from the car.
 Bryant transferred ammunition, handcuffs, the AR-15 rifle and a fuel container to the BMW.

 Another car then came towards the toll booth and Bryant shot at it.

 Service station murder and abduction

-Bryant drove up to the service station and cut off a white Toyota Corolla that was attempting to exit onto the highway.
+Bryant drove up to the service station in front of the Port Arthur General Store (43.13983°S 147.85079°E) and cut off a white Toyota Corolla that was attempting to exit onto the highway.
 Glenn Pears was driving, with girlfriend Zoe Hall in the passenger seat.
 Bryant quickly exited the car with his rifle in hand and tried to pull Hall from the car.
 Pears got out of the car and approached Bryant.
 Bryant pointed the gun at Pears and pushed him backwards, eventually directing him into the now open boot of the BMW, locking Pears inside.

 Bryant then moved back to the passenger side of the Corolla as Hall attempted to climb over to the driver's seat.
 Bryant raised his rifle and fired three shots, killing her.